-- Bath & Beauty shops – I actually walk on the other side of the mall if I pass by these stores, I can smell the aroma feet outside the front door.
+- Bath & Beauty shops – I actually walk on the other side of the mall if I pass by these stores, I can smell the aroma from outside the front door.
 If I linger even for a minute, I know I’ll suffer a headache or nausea for hours after.
 These chemicals are building up in our bodies, our environments and they last a long time.

 - Media that is negative Media shapes our attitudes, expectations and perceptions.
 Listening to lyrics, watching TV or reading books about behaviors that are not healthy doesn’t do much to support me in my efforts.
 I want to learn from my mistakes, move forward and make better choices.
 I don’t want to continue to surround myself with media that fills my mind with attitudes and ideas that conflict with my goals to a healthier mind and body.
 I believe we can learn from other’s mistakes, but how often do we re-visit the same weaknesses in characters before it begins to influence us?
 My mantra for media?
 Thoreau: “Read only the best books first, lest you don’t have time for the rest”.